 Try to aim to have the more expensive pieces in your home (typically furniture, rugs, flooring, etc.) serve as constants in your rooms…the things that won’t need changing.
 That way the lesser expensive pieces, such as wall art, décor, and pillows can be what you plan to change from one trend to the next.

 Decorating your home can be a fun venture.
-If you plan ahead and go into it with a vision in mind, you can have the elegant home that you’re looking for while staying within the amount of money you want to pay.
+If you plan ahead and go into interior design it with a vision in mind, you can have the elegant home that you’re looking for while staying within your budget.

 Do you have any favorite tips for how to create an elegant home on less?